 Mistake #1: Outdated look and feel

-Your website needs to appeal to targeted audience.
+Your website needs to appeal to a targeted audience.
 If it hasn’t been updated for a few years and it looks dated, your prospects may not think that you are still relevant.

 Even worse they may think that your business is only as good as the way your website looks.
 So don’t let your website design be the reason that your visitors don’t trust you or take you seriously.